MIT-SPARK/Kimera-PGMO/README.md

 - `compression_time_horizon` sets a time horizon to discard older parts of the mesh to avoid associating a new node with an old part of the mesh
 - `embed_trajectory_delta_t` the slack to set when synchronizing incoming incremental mesh with incoming pose graph
 - `rpgo` the outlier rejection thresholds
+- `output_prefix` the path of where you want to save the optimized mesh (as ply) and the optimized trajectory (as csv)
+- `run_mode` set to 0 for mesh and pose graph optimization and set to 1 for mesh optimization with given optimized pose graph ppublished to `~input_path`
+- `use_msg_time` set to true to use the timestamp in msg when synchronizing, and to false if use time of callback

 ## Running Kimera-PGMO